We are able to help you if you are facing any of the following problems:

 Landlords are required to fix wear and tear that naturally occurs in a property however if a tenant causes any damage then that is not the responsibility of the landlord to pay for.

 What should I do if I have issues regarding eviction?

 There should be a notice period in your tenancy but, by law, landlords must give tenants a minimum of two months’ notice of their eviction.
 This is also known as a Section 21 notice and if the tenant remains in the property beyond those two months then the landlord must apply for a possession order.

 It is also important to remember that your landlord cannot gain access to your property without consent.
 They are allowed to enter the property to carry out repairs but must give at least 24 hours notice.

 Why Choose Us?

-No matter what the issue, our specialist solicitors are experienced in numerous kinds of landlord and tenant disputes and will do everything they can to resolve a dispute as quickly as possible.
+No matter what the issue, our specialist solicitor Teresa Skinner is experienced in numerous kinds of landlord and tenant disputes and will do everything she can to resolve a dispute as quickly as possible.
 We pride ourselves on our local connections and have been helping our community since 1733.
-We can travel to you to discuss the details of your dispute or you are welcome to visit us in our offices in Altrincham, Macclesfield or Stockport.
+We can travel to you to discuss the details of your dispute or you are welcome to visit us in our offices in Altrincham or Stockport.